invertase/react-native-firebase/docs/modules/admob.md

 and receive nothing.
 For example, when a user completes a level on your gaming app, show them a video which will give them in-game credit.

+A single rewarded video instance can only be shown once.
+If you want to display another, create a new one.

 ?> It's recommended you begin loading the video as soon as possible.

 To request an Rewarded Video from AdMob, the `loadAd` method must be called with an instance of `AdRequest` (see below for full API):